joinednode/joinednode-blog/_posts/2015-09-22-welcome-to-joined-node.md

 Finally, Joined Node tasks are a flexible and lightweight mechanism that supports a variety of **integration scenarios**.

 The Joined Node service was created and is supported by [Flybase](http://flybase.io).
+Joined Node Node.js tasks work well with your Flybase-powered apps.
 In fact, we are using Joined Node internally as a key element of our real-time app backend platform.
-Joined Node Node.js tasks work well with your Flybase-powered apps.

-Joined Node lets you run code with an HTTP call, that's it, no provisioning. no deployment.
+With Joined Node, all you need to run code is an HTTP call, that's it, no provisioning. no deployment.

 {% highlight javascript %}
 return function (cb) {